simonvreeman/a-b-testing-with-google-tag-manager/README.md

 A/B testing script for Google Tag Manager
 =========================================

 It is a pretty simple script for A/B testing with [Google Tag Manager](https://www.google.com/tagmanager/) and [Google Analytics](http://www.google.com/analytics/) for measuring.
-It uses the random function of Tag Manager, which is [pseudo random](http://www.random.org/randomness/).
+It uses the [random macro](http://www.simoahava.com/analytics/macro-guide-google-tag-manager/#17) of Tag Manager, which is [pseudo random](http://www.random.org/randomness/).
 That is random enough for A/B testing.

 It will send events to the classic (ga.js) or universial (analytics.js) version Google Analytics.
 You can change that for your own needs.